sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/14-express/README.md

 A simple *Express server* in which session management and redirection capabilities are illustrated.

 ## ToDo

-- [ ] Add more serious Jest based tests for Express applications (review blog on correctly testing Express apps)
-- [ ] Review Microsoft starter on Express: how is the structure for routes? is Router used?
+- [X] Review Microsoft starter on Express: how is the structure for routes? is Router used?
 - [ ] Create template with the whole 9-yards (pino, middleware, etc.)
 - [ ] Check the recommended way to bootstrap dotenv.
+- [ ] Add more serious Jest based tests for Express applications (review blog on correctly testing Express apps)
-- [ ] Add serving the favicon from the Express app for the Express views
+- [X] Add serving the favicon from the Express app for the Express views
-- [ ] Using bootstrap from node_modules
+- [X] Using bootstrap from node_modules